-The Black Crappie is primarily found in warm and cool water habitats of ponds, lakes and impoundments.
-This species isless tolerant of turbidity and warmer water than White Crappies.
-The Black Crappie is found throughout the state and feeds on plankton, crustaceans, insects and small fishes.
+Black Crappie are primarily found in warm and cool water habitats of ponds, lakes and impoundments.
+This species is less tolerant of turbidity and warmer water than White Crappies.
+Black Crappie are found throughout the state and feeds on plankton, crustaceans, insects and small fishes.

-The Black Crappie has a deep, laterally compressed body with 7-8 hard spines on the dorsal fin.
-The distance from the eye to the front of the dorsal din is about equal to the base of the dorsal fin.
+Black Crappie have a deep, laterally compressed body with 7-8 hard spines on the dorsal fin.
+The distance from the eye to the front of the dorsal fin is about equal to the base of the dorsal fin.
 They have a mottled or speckled pattern of dark blotches on a light background on their sides.